Radio Bremen: Radio

 Until 12 August 2017, Radio Bremen produced Nordwestradio (Northwest Radio) in conjunction with NDR, although the station was only transmitted over transmitters in Bremen and Bremerhaven.
 After that date, the station reverted to an exclusive operation of Radio Bremen as Bremen Zwei.
 Radio Bremen also co-produces the Cosmo radio station, targeted at migrant communities.
 It is produced with WDR and RBB.

 Transmitters

 The FM and TV signals (including DVB-T) are broadcast in Bremen from the Bremen-Walle Telecommunication Tower, which is operated by Deutsche Telekom.
-The transmitter for Bremerhaven are located on the Telecommunication Tower in Schiffdorf and also operated by Deutsche Telekom.
+The transmitter for Bremerhaven is located on the Telecommunication Tower in Schiffdorf and also operated by Deutsche Telekom.

 Radio Bremen transmitted on 936 kHz medium wave until 13 March 2010 using the mediumwave transmitter at Leher Field.
 Radio Bremen also formerly transmitted its first programme on 6190 kHz shortwave.
-These transmissions have now ended.
+All AM transmissions have been defunct.